 I’m a fairly lazy baker.
 I rush things, I’m impatient, and I’m guilty of cutting the odd corner to save time.
 Sifting used to be one of those corners that I occasionally (usually) cut when baking.
 I always knew sifting had it’s merits – It gets rid of lumps, aerates the flour, catches any bugs or other weird foreign objects that might have gotten into the flour bucket.
 Still, I’m guilty of skipping this step many times.

 Since I started weighing my ingredients, I’ve changed my tune about sifting.
-Since I’m saving so much time avoiding fussing with cups, it feels like the easiest thing ever to bust out my sieve and stick it on the bowl I’m measuring into.
+Since I’m saving so much time without fussing with cups, it feels like the easiest thing ever to bust out my sieve and stick it directly on the bowl I’m weighing into.

 My setup: Scale, Bowl, Sieve.
 That’s it.
 Everything just gets thrown in there.